Difference Between a Switch and Circuit Breaker

 Switch vs Circuit Breaker

 The difference between a Switch and a Circuit breaker is that switch allows someone to shut the power supply and turn it back on when required, whereas Circuit Breaker disconnects the electrical supply when it has too much voltage.
-Switches generally deal with low voltages and are manual, while Circuit Breakers deal with high voltages and are automatic but can also be used manually.
+Switches deal with low voltages and are manual, while Circuit Breakers deal with high voltages and are automatic but can also be used manually.

 Switch vs Circuit Breaker